The Teradata Tutorial to support the selection of indexes

 An index can take up surprisingly much space, especially if the Teradata system does not automatically apply Block Level Compression to the index.
-A NUSI can then take up many times the base table’s space because multivalue compression is not applied to a NUSI!
+MANY TIMES, a NUSI can take up the base table’s space because multivalue compression is not applied to a NUSI!

 On what kind of table is the index needed?

-Depending on the type of table, different considerations are necessary regarding how the index should be used.
+Depending on the table type, different considerations are necessary regarding how the index should be used.

 For example, a USI can be used on a SET table to prevent the duplicate row check, making no sense on a MULTISET table.

-If it is a staging table, it is necessary to consider the extent to which the index is compatible with the loading tool.
+If it is a staging table, it is necessary to consider how the index is compatible with the loading tool.
 For example, when using the Multiload, there may not be a USI on the target table, but there may be a NUSI.

 How many rows are in the table?